animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

 ## Introduction

-Being associated with software development, we all have worked with a terminal at some in time.
-And what better than Linux when it comes to the that, be it developer and community support, be it the speed or simplicity!
+Being associated with software development, we all have worked with a terminal at some point in time.
+And what better than Linux when it comes to that, be it developer and community support, be it the speed or simplicity?
 But, if we work in a personal/commercial setup, we might just have access to a machine with Microsoft Windows on it.
-Thereby limiting the options, either install Ubuntu on dual-boot or setup a VM within the windows machine, but both have quite a few pros and cons and might or might not be feasible for everyone.
+Thereby limiting the options, either installing Ubuntu on dual-boot or setup a VM within the windows machine, but both have quite a few pros and cons and might or might not be feasible for everyone.

-In the past, Microsoft brought in the support for Linux within Windows OS with Windows Subsystem for Linux (WSL).
+In the past, Microsoft brought in support for Linux within Windows OS with Windows Subsystem for Linux (WSL).
 With this, a dual-boot where we lose access to elements of Windows environment or a VM that potentially uses way too many resources of your machine.
-In this article, we will be talking about setting up WSL with Windows 10/11 and setup a basic environment.
+In this article, we will be talking about setting up WSL with Windows 10/11 and setting up a basic environment.

 ## Configuration

 ### WSL vs WSL2

-As of right now, Microsoft has already launched WSL2 which a major overhaul of the underlying architecture and uses virtualization technology and a Linux kernel to enable new features.
+As of right now, Microsoft has already launched WSL2 which is a major overhaul of the underlying architecture and uses virtualization technology and a Linux kernel to enable new features.
 The primary goals of this update are to increase file system performance and add full system call compatibility.
 For more details, refer to this [documentation](https://docs.microsoft.com/en-us/windows/wsl/compare-versions).

 #### WSL